 When you find out you are pregnant, the feelings you have and the choices you face can be overwhelming.
 You may be considering whether to find a family to adopt the baby, but not even know where to begin.
-We at the Law Offices of Joyce S. Schwensen are here to help you.
+We at the Law Office of Joyce S. Schwensen are here to help you.

 Beginning an Adoption

 If you are thinking about adoption for your child, a good place to start is by calling an experienced adoption attorney who can help you through the whole process.
 Joyce Schwensen has many years of experience helping birth mothers in Washington.
 She will provide you with free, no obligation information about the choices available to youand help you make the choice that is best for you and your baby.

 If you decide to go forward with an adoption, the Law Office of Joyce S. Schwensen can help you select a qualified adoptive family that shares your values and philosophies about being a parent.
 We will respect you and your decision, and help you through the entire experience to make sure everything goes as smoothly as possible, and that the needs of you and your baby are taken care of.
 If you are considering adoption, call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a free consultation.